 Dr. Duker’s part-time clinical practice is limited to medical diseases of the posterior segment of the eye including age-related macular degeneration (AMD), diabetic retinopathy, retinal vascular diseases, posterior segment uveitis, and intraocular tumors.
 He has a particular interest in rare and unusual retinal disorders, especially those connected to systemic disease.

 Novel imaging techniques of the eye, especially optical coherence tomography (OCT), drug delivery to the posterior segment, retinal vascular disorders and posterior segment uveitis.
 Over the past two decades, Dr. Duker has been instrumental in discovering clinical applications of OCT technology.

 Vitreoretinal Diseases and Surgery and Intraocular Tumors, Wills Eye Hospital

 Jefferson Medical College of Thomas Jefferson University

-Professor and Chair of Ophthalmology, Tufts University School of Medicine
+Adjunct Professor of Ophthalmology, Tufts University School of Medicine

 American Board of Ophthalmology

 1992 – American Academy of Ophthalmology, Honor Award